 Employees who have been diagnosed with a work-related cancer have a time limit of three years from the date of diagnosis in which to initiate a claim for compensation.
 It may take several years for symptoms of your cancer to become apparent, and so the time limit begins from the date of diagnosis.

-Our solicitors offer clients an initial no obligation consultation for free, and this allows us to assess your case and answer any questions that you may have about making a claim.
-Following our evaluation of your case, we will confirm your eligibility to pursue a settlement and provide you with an estimate of the possible compensation award you will receive.
+Solicitors offer clients an initial no obligation consultation for free, and this allows them to assess your case and answer any questions that you may have about making a claim.
+Following this evaluation of your case, the solicitor will confirm your eligibility to pursue a settlement and provide you with an estimate of the possible compensation award you could receive.